afiliot/Non-Linear-Dimensionality-Reduction/README.md

 ## Report

 First, we provide a theoretical overview of the main techniques along with some simple numerical experiments on synthetic manifolds.
 Then, we apply the latter on the MNIST data set following the $2$ tasks: data vizualization and classification of the digits.
-The corresponding implementation can be found on Github: \url{https://github.com/afiliot/nonlinear-dimensionality-reduction}.

 ## Experiments